-The county seat of Larimer County, Fort Collins is 65 miles north of Denver on Interstate 25, 45 miles south of Cheyenne, Wyoming, and within an hour’s drive of such major recreational areas as Estes Park, Red Feather Lakes, Horsetooth Reservoir, and several mountain parks, including the 790,000-acre Roosevelt National Forest and Rocky Mountain National Park.
+Located about an hour north of Denver on Interstate 25 and about 45 minutes south of Cheyenne, Wyoming, the city is within an hour’s drive of major recreational areas, including Estes Park, Red Feather Lakes, Horsetooth Reservoir, the Roosevelt National Forest, Rocky Mountain National Park, and several mountain parks.

 Fort Collins offers safe and reliable public transportation through Transfort – including MAX Bus Rapid Transit, FLEX regional transport, and the late-night Gold Route.
 There also are 200 miles of on-street and off-street trails for pedestrians and bicycles, and 35 miles of multi-use trail.
 In 2018, Fort Collins was named the No. 1 City in America for Cycling by PeopleForBikes.

 The city is home to an active and varied arts and entertainment community, anchored by arts and entertainment venues, including the Lincoln Center and several museums and theater companies.
 Fort Collins also hosts a multi-location public library district, a civic symphony, and a vibrant live local music scene.
 The Colorado State University Center for the Arts also serves both the local community and hosts a wide range of campus events, include athletics, guest speakers, exhibits, theater, cinema, and concerts.

 The natural beauty of its mountain setting, excellent climate, robust transportation systems, and wide range of outdoor and cultural opportunities combine to make Fort Collins an outstanding place to live and learn.